jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 The more lanes it has, the more vehicles can pass through at a given time.

-So here is the catch: no matter how fast is your connection, say, your modem is being used by so many people, it can only transmit the maximum data it can handle.
+So here is the catch: no matter how fast your connection is, say, your modem is being used by so many people, it can only transmit the maximum data it can handle.
 So it will result in a clogged network when it can't handle